Navigating the New Era of Income ETFs: The Rise of Option Income Strategies

 1. The ETF Rule: The ETF Rule, officially known as Rule 6c-11 under the Investment Company Act of 1940, was adopted by the SEC in September 2019.
 The rule was implemented to standardize the regulatory framework for most ETFs and creating parity with mutual funds.
 This rule enabled ETFs to operate on an equal footing with mutual funds, permitting them to engage in all activities allowed for mutual funds.
 By simplifying the regulatory process, the ETF Rule has encouraged more competition and innovation in the ETF space, leading to a broader range of products, including actively managed ETFs, thematic ETFs, and Option Income ETFs.
 This, in turn, directly led to the success of active option income ETF JEPI:

 • The JPMorgan Equity Premium Income ETF (JEPI) has been one of the fastest-growing ETFs in recent history, amassing approximately $34 billion in AUM in just three years, making it the world’s largest active ETF.
-JEPI aims to generate high monthly income through a combination of stock dividends and options premium, boasting a 12-Month Rolling Dividend Yield of 7.54%.
+JEPI aims to generate high monthly income through a combination of stock dividends and options premium.

 Here is the link to JEPI for website and standardized performance